 Under the provisions of IAS27 'Consolidated and Separate Financial Statements', those Charitable Funds that fall under common control with NHS bodies are consolidated within the entity's financial statements.
-The Trust has not consolidated the accounts of the East Lancashire Hospitals NHS Charities on the basis of immateriality.
+The Trust has not consolidated the accounts of the ELHT&Me, the charity for which the Trust is the corporate trustee, on the basis of immateriality.